wkliao/GCRM-IO/README.md

 zgrd.in.r10    - refine level == 10, corresponding to grid size   6.98 Km
 zgrd.in.r11    - refine level == 11, corresponding to grid size   3.49 Km
 ```
-Please edit the input parameter file and change the following two parameters
-`output_path` and `cdf_output_path` to the locations where you would like the
-output files to be saved.

-## Input parameter file
-*zgrd.in* - default parameter file, if no command-line parameter file is given

-## Parameters determine the number of solution variables
+### Parameters determine the number of solution variables
-Parameter `io_desc_file` points to file `ZGrd.desc`, which describes all GCRM variables.
+Parameter `io_desc_file` points to file `ZGrd.desc`, which describes all GCRM
+variables, including all grid and field variables with information about their
+size, type, and dimension.

 Parameter `io_config_file` points to a file describing the I/O configuration.

-Parameter `physics_mode` indicates if additional physics variables will
+Parameter `physics_mode` indicates if additional physics variables will be
-be added to the simulation.
-Enabling this mode will demand more memory
+added to the benchmark.
+Enabling this mode will demand more memory space on
-space on each MPI process.
+each MPI process.

-Four pre-defined configurations are provided.
+Four pre-defined configurations are provided in `./inputs`.
 ```
 ZGrd.LZ.fcfg.nophys      writes 11 solution variables, one variable per file,
                          no physics variables.
 Use it for testing only.
-ZGrd.CP.lyr.fcfg         writes 38 solution variables, one per nc file.
+ZGrd.CP.lyr.fcfg         writes 38 solution variables, one per netCDF file.
                          It can only be used when physics_mode is enabled.
-ZGrd.CP.lyr.fcfg.groups  writes 38 solution variables in 12 nc files,
+ZGrd.CP.lyr.fcfg.groups  writes 38 solution variables in 12 netCDF files,
                          some variables that are often accessed together are saved in the same file.
 It can only be used when physics_mode is enabled.
-ZGrd.CP.lyr.fcfg.one*    writes 38 solution variables in one nc file, all
+ZGrd.CP.lyr.fcfg.one*    writes 38 solution variables in one netCDF file, all
                          variables are saved in the same file.
-It can only be used when `physics_mode` is enabled.
+It can only be used when physics_mode is enabled.
 ```

 ### Parameter for setting refine level